ATLaS-PO/istqb_latex/bok-md/05-test-processes.md

 Recruiting and maintaining such a team for temporary needs and tasks can be expensive

-Сan make sense in agile software development as long term solution, if they help stream aligned teams to concentrate on their domain.
+Can make sense in agile software development as long term solution, if they help stream aligned teams to concentrate on their domain.
  |

 : Advantages and disadvantages of typical teams behavior. \label{table:advantagesAndDisadvantages}